mrixon95/Research-and-Improve-an-Application-Stack/Project_D1_Typora.md

 - **Simple free-tier**: Google Cloud Platform has a $300 credit offer for new customers.
 Although a small amount  for large enterprises like Spotify, it does offer more flexibility in the services that Spotify can try.
 Moreover, GCP makes it simple with an always free-tier on 24 products and services, subject to consumption limits.
 AWS is more complicated as they have 30-day, 12-month and always-free periods depending on which service of theirs you use.

 - **Projects vs Accounts**: Google Cloud Platform groups your service usage by projects.
-This way one account can have many different, seperate projects.
-In an organisation setting, different divisions can have seperate project spaces all in the one account.
+This way one account can have many different, separate projects.
+In an organisation setting, different divisions can have separate project spaces all in the one account.
 Once a project is finished it can be deleted and all the resources for that project are deleted.
 However, with AWS, it is more difficult.
-You need multiple user account and each account has a seperate set of users.
+You need multiple user account and each account has a separate set of users.
 This is quite cumbersome since there are so many users.
 There are ways to connect the accounts so a user has across account permissions but it is a pain to setup and manage.